Rudolf-Barbu/Ward/README.md

     </tr>
     <tr>
         <td>
-            This block contain uptime and chart modules.
+            This block contain uptime and chart sections.
 Uptime represent time since last boot on Linux, and time between hard resets on Windows.
+            Also it have paginator which can be useful to see network information, or get contacts.
-            Chart display last fifteen seconds of server utilization.
-(Proccesor, ram, storage) You can hide separated datasets by clicking on rectangles on re top right corner of chart module.
+            Chart section display last fifteen seconds of server utilization.
+(Proccesor, ram, storage) You can hide separated datasets by clicking on rectangles on the top right corner of chart section.
         </td>
     </tr>
 </table>